-It was a pleasure to join some 120 colleagues at ALDinHE 2011 at Queen's University Belfast.
-From a range of different HEIs, and a diverse set of professional roles, participants came to share insights and good practice in a range of learning development related activities.
-The conference theme 'Engaging Students - Engaging Learning' was so closely related to the work the we have done on using digital artefacts (notably video) to support higher order thinking skills in students a submission was a must.
+It was a pleasure to join some 120 colleagues at ALDinHE 2011 at Queen’s University Belfast.
+From a range of different HEIs, and a diverse set of professional roles, participants came to share insights and good practice in a range of learning development-related activities.
+The conference theme ‘Engaging Students – Engaging Learning’ was so closely related to the work the we have done on using digital artefacts (notably video) to support higher order thinking skills in students a submission was a must.

 I presented to colleagues Wednesday 20th April.
-I had a 90 minute workshop entitled 'Engaging Learners with Digital Resources'.
+I had a 90 minute workshop entitled ‘Engaging Learners with Digital Resources’.
 I opted to use a single webpage on this site to support the workshop, with links to the relevant resources and exemplars, static images and the YouTube channel.
 So a PowerPoint free zone!
-After providing a bit of background on the thinking behind the framework I demonstrated a simple example of how what it NOT said or shown in a resource might be the catalyst for the 'what else' question that can, as Phil Race said in his keynote, be the most powerful learning question.
+After providing a bit of background on the thinking behind the framework I demonstrated a simple example of how what is NOT said or shown in a resource might be the catalyst for the ‘what else’ question that can, as Phil Race said in his keynote, be the most powerful learning question.

-Participants then had the chance to consider how two other examples might support non-subject related thinking amongst academic staff.
-The focus is on what the student is to DO with the clip, not what the clip is 'about'.
+Participants then had the chance to consider how two other examples might support non-subject-related thinking amongst academic staff.
+The focus is on what the student is to DO with the clip, not what the clip is ‘about’.

 A new YouTube channel has been produced in order to bring together a disperate range of video exemplars, explanatory videos and training & development material from the different DiAL-e projects in one place.
 We hope to develop this channel in the near future with your help, to make it a useful place to critique the framework and its applications, as well as a site to upload examples of good practice in using video resources.

-We invite you all to join the site as a subscriber (we promise NOT to bombard you with emails) so that you can comment on the videos, provide insights for colleagues on what has worked best for you, and develop a community that is focussed on using video resources in our teaching, particularly in higher education, as a focus for learner engagement rather than as 'content'.
+We invite you all to join the site as a subscriber (we promise NOT to bombard you with emails) so that you can comment on the videos, provide insights for colleagues on what has worked best for you, and develop a community that is focused on using video resources in our teaching, particularly in higher education, as a focus for learner engagement rather than as ‘content’.